 Andrew’s civil sex trial threatens monarchy, says leading lawyer

-National celebrations marking the Queen’s 70-year reign will be blighted by the lawsuit, a legal expert believes.
+National celebrations marking the Queen’s 70-year reign will be blighted by lawsuit, legal expert says

 The Queen’s Platinum Jubilee celebrations will be “overshadowed” by the Duke of York’s civil sex trial and lead to questions about the “relevancy” of the royal family, a leading lawyer has said.